 Arm values inclusive communities.
-Arm recognizes that we and our industry have used terms that can be offensive.
+Arm recognizes that we and our industry have used language that can be offensive.
 Arm strives to lead the industry and create change.

-This document includes terms that can be offensive.
-We will replace these terms in a future issue of this document.
+This document includes language that can be offensive.
+We will replace this language in a future issue of this document.

-If you find offensive terms in this document, please contact terms@arm.com.
+To report offensive language in this document, email terms@arm.com.